NIAB/DFW_WP3/_posts/2022-12-12-Raw-SNP-data-for-the-winter-SHW-NAM-population.markdown

 ---
 layout: post
-title:  "Raw data for the winter SHW NAM population"
+title:  "Raw data for the winter NIAB_SHW_NAM"
 date:   2022-12-12 10:43:05 +0000
 categories: jekyll update
 ---

 # Summary

-This page contains links to the full 35k breeders' array genotype data for the NIAB winter Synthetic Hexaploid Wheat (SHW) Nested Association Mapping (NAM) population.
+This page contains links to the full 35k breeders' array genotype data for the winter NIAB_SHW_NAM population.
 The data consists of 35,143 markers and 3,295 genotypes (including individuals and parents).
 There are 55 nested populations, each formed through backcrossing a different primary SHW with the recurrent parent Robigus.
 The genotyping array was the Breeders' 35K Axiom® array (Affymetrix product ID 550524) and the genotyping was carried out at the [University of Bristol](https://www.bristol.ac.uk/), the DNA extraction and SNP calling was completed at NIAB.
 All work was funded by the Biotechnology and Biological Sciences Research Council (BBSRC) Cross-Institute Strategic Programme ‘Designing Future Wheat’ BB/P016855/1.

 # Data Download